One of the more popular types of resistance training aids is what is known as the resistance band or exercise band.

 When your muscles start to shake keep holding the position

 Eventually, and rather quickly if the resistance is high enough, you get to the point where you can no longer hold the band still and maintain the same fixed position.
 This causes your arm to give out or start to shake a little as the muscle weakens and your coordination dissipates.
-This is a desired state for your muscles to be in to train them for speed and quickness.
+This is the desired state for your muscles to be in to train them for speed and quickness.

 These movements in your elbow and arm, however small and in whichever direction, instantaneously alters the amount of resistance being applied by the band as the length of the band changes.
 Even slight changes in resistance, whether greater or less than the original, will affect the amount of force your muscles exert to hold the position.